Universal cooling of quantum systems via randomized measurements: Application to many-body systems

 We now show that many-body systems can be cooled employing the same technique of randomized repeated interactions with the meter qubits.
 This generalization from the single-qubit case is possible despite several additional difficulties that arise for cooling many-body systems: \begin{enumerate} \item \textit{Multiple transition frequencies:} Unlike a qubit, where there is a single transition frequency between the ground and excited states, many-body systems have multiple levels and transition frequencies that need to be addressed by the measurement qubits. \item \textit{Symmetry-protected subspaces:} For many-body systems, there may be symmetry-protected subspaces in the system's Hilbert space.
-When $H_\text{S}$ is unknown, the symmetries it supports are also unknown, making it difficult to break the symmetries in order to make protected subspaces accessible to cooling. \item \textit{Frustration:} Frustrated many-body systems cannot be steered to the ground state by \textit{(quasi-)local} system-meter couplings \cite{ticozzi_2012_Phil.Trans.R.Soc.A._StabilizingEntangledStates, wang_2025_StateEngineeringUnsteerable}.
-In this case, trying to cool the system by respecting individually the competing local terms in $H_\text{S}$ (i.e., by attempting to reduce the energy with respect to the quasi-local terms in the Hamiltonian) will not allow for cooling all the way to the ground state energy. \end{enumerate} In order to discuss a class of systems that feature all of the above, we consider a Heisenberg chain of size $N$ with the Hamiltonian
+When $H_\text{S}$ is unknown, the symmetries it supports are also unknown, making it difficult to break the symmetries in order to make protected subspaces accessible to cooling. \item \textit{Frustration:} Frustrated many-body systems present additional challenges for cooling to the ground state by \textit{(quasi-)local} system-meter couplings \cite{ticozzi_2012_Phil.Trans.R.Soc.A._StabilizingEntangledStates, wang_2025_StateEngineeringUnsteerable}.
+Frustration arises when the local interaction terms in $H_\text{S}$ cannot be minimized simultaneously, such that minimizing one forces another away from its minimum.
+Cooling protocols that attempt to lower the energy of the individual competing quasi-local terms may still reduce the total energy, but reaching the ground-state energy is challenging if not altogether impossible. \end{enumerate}